Ex Tax: 2.45€

 - glass jar.

-Step 1: Position the pot so that the pumpkin's first true leaf is on the opposite side from you.
-Remove the growing tip (the small second leaf).
+Step 1: place the pot so that the first true leaf of the pumpkin is facing away from you.
+Remove the growing point (the small second leaf).

-Step 2: Using a grafting knife or a safety razor blade, make a longitudinal incision on the rootstock stem at the hypocotyl, between the cotyledon leaves, on the side opposite the first true leaf.
-The incision should be straight, extending the entire depth of the stem tissue down to the hollow space in the center, but no more than 2 cm.
+Step 2: using a grafting knife or razor blade, make a longitudinal cut on the rootstock stem at the hypocotyl, between the cotyledons, on the side opposite the first true leaf.
+The cut must be straight and go through the full thickness of the stem tissue to the hollow centre, but no longer than 2 cm.

-Stage 3: The scion is cut from the root and a very thin layer is scraped off from the side of the cotyledon leaves to the same length as the cut on the pumpkin.
+Step 3: cut the scion off from its root and scrape a very thin layer from the side of the cotyledons to the same length as the cut on the pumpkin.

-Step 5: Make sure the tip of the melon reaches the end of the cut on the pumpkin and doesn't extend into the hollow space.
-The melon cotyledons should be above and parallel to the pumpkin cotyledons.
+Step 5: ensure the tip of the melon reaches the end of the cut and does not slip into the hollow stem cavity.
+Melon cotyledons must be above the pumpkin cotyledons and parallel to them.

-Stage 7: To ensure the rootstock and scion fuse together, create a humid environment by covering the plant with a glass jar or plastic bag.
-In the first few days after grafting, protect the plants from direct sunlight by covering them with paper and airing them daily, removing the jar for a few seconds.
-If the rootstock and scion fuse successfully, growth begins within 6–8 days.
+Step 7: for better fusion, create a humid atmosphere by covering the plant with a glass jar or a plastic bag.
+During the first days, protect from direct sunlight by covering with paper and ventilate ежедневно, removing the jar for a few seconds.
+If fusion is successful, growth begins on day 6–8.

 Bot.: Cucurbita maxima x Moschata.